Heterogeneous Acceleration Pipeline for Recommendation System Training: The Hotline Accelerator

-As the \hotline accelerator interacts with both the main memory and GPU via the PCIe link, it requires a brief set of instructions (Table~\ref{table:isa}) to read/write the required data into these devices.
-The \hotline ISA facilitates communication with the DMA engine and GPUs.
+The \hotline accelerator relies on a driver to communicate with the CPU's main memory and GPU devices.
+The driver interacts with the DMA engine to access not-\highaccess embeddings on CPU main memory and GPU devices via a PCIe link.
+It uses instructions, as listed in Table~\ref{table:isa}, to read/write the necessary data into these devices.